Pulse rate analysis

 Load data

-This pipeline requires accelerometer and PPG data to run.
+This pipeline requires PPG data and can be enhanced with accelerometer data (optional).
 Here, we start by loading a single contiguous time series (segment), for which we continue running steps 1-4.
 Below we show how to run these steps for multiple segments.
 The channel green represents the values obtained with PPG using green light.

 In this example we use the interally developed TSDF (documentation) to load and store data [1].
 However, we are aware that there are other common data formats.
 For example, the following functions can be used depending on the file extension of the data: